This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GetSaucy #CollectiveBias

 This particular cocktail contains beer in place of the traditional vodka.

-The Francesco Rinaldi sauce line is extensive; they offer a flavor for every taste and it’s a convenient pantry staple that you could use for so many things.
+The Francesco Rinaldi sauce line is extensive; they offer a flavor for every taste and it’s a convenient pantry staple that you could use for so many dishes.
+For my drink, I chose to go with the Traditional Original.

-Pasta sauce in a cocktail?
+Does pasta sauce in a cocktail work?

 Yep.

 Let me tell you, it worked beautifully.
 Tomato sauce and tomato juice aren’t really that far off.
+As a matter of fact, pasta sauce brings some flavorful elements to the drink I didn’t expect to really like.

 I am in LOVE with this drink – it turned out better than I imagined it would.
+I salted the rim of the glass (mason jars) with Kosher salt mixed with cayenne pepper.

 If you know me, you know that I can’t get enough heat.